 How Are Spousal Support Payments Determined?

 Unfortunately, there is a common misconception that the courts will automatically give whichever spouse earns less alimony.
 However, the spouse who needs assistance must petition the court for alimony during the divorce, and several factors will be taken into consideration before payments are awarded.
-These factors include, but are not limited to, the following:

 - The income of each party